-Should flood-prone Water Works Park be a concert venue?
+Should Water Works be a music venue?

 It was pretty much a perfect Saturday night.
 More than 7,000 music fans were gathered to watch Old Crow Medicine Show, Brandi Carlile, Lucius and others perform at the Hinterland Music Festival.